Bridging Machine Learning and Cosmological Simulations: Using Neural Operators to emulate Chemical Evolution: Results

 The resulting times to completion and relative speedups are shown in Figure \ref{fig:modelscompared}.
 These results show that ML has significant benefits over \grackle{} when comparing computation times, but it is dependent on the number of cells in the calculation. \grackle{}'s speed in equilibrium scenarios (i.e. low to medium density) is higher compared to the ML algorithm, while for non-equilibrium (i.e. high density) cells \grackle{} takes a significantly longer time to compute.
 A smaller number of cells will have fewer outliers in the non-equilibrium regime, which dominate the compute time of the full dataset.
 This explains why for a large dataset, \grackle{} performs worse in comparison to ML. \\ Therefore, we run the same test, but with different cell generation.
-Non-equilibrium situations play a more important role in high density regions \citep{richings_2014, prole2024}.
+Non-equilibrium situations play a more important role in high density regions \citep{richings_2014b, prole2024}.
 Therefore, a different set of initial ranges is used, with focus on high densities (i.e. star forming regions).
 The exact values used are shown in Table \ref{tab:highdens}.
 The results from this test are shown in Figure \ref{fig:timeshighdens}.
 Comparing these results to those shown in Figure \ref{fig:modelscompared}, we see a speed-up of the \texttt{Wide} model of a factor of up to 8 compared to \grackle{}.
-A potential ideal application of this phenomenon would use a bespoke algorithm to detect non-equilibrium cells from their initial densities and temperatures.
+We note that these non-equilibrium cells, as shown in \S \ref{sec:onezone} do generally produce less accurate results.
+This tradeoff will have to be taken into account.
+A potential application of this phenomenon would use a bespoke algorithm to detect non-equilibrium cells from their initial densities and temperatures.
 This algorithm could potentially also be used to create a hybrid method between \grackle{} and ML, where \grackle{} handles the equilibrium cells, where it clearly outperforms ML, while ML tackles the non-equilibrium cells that \grackle{} spends a significant time on.